albertosantini/conpa/README.markdown

 - Add the loading of the portfolio, if the id of the dashboard is clicked.

-- Fix the list of the assets is not displayed on iPhone.
+- Fix the header page on iPhone.

 - Add default assets to the basket, if it is empty.